-These succulent thai style marinated chicken skewers are full of Asian inspired flavour that you won’t be able to resist!
-Perfect for the BBQ, entertaining or to be enjoyed as a simple family meal with a side – they are very versatile!
+These succulent Thai style marinated chicken skewers are full of Asian inspired flavours that you won’t be able to resist!
+Perfect for the BBQ, entertaining (when we can) or to be enjoyed as a simple family meal with a side – they are very versatile!
 These chicken skewers are Paleo, Whole30 and Keto friendly.

 If you have been following my blog for a while you will know that I love Asian inspired food…….